brankovicnatalija01/hotel-reservation-app/README.md

 ### Room Selection & Filtering
-The main page allows users to view detailed room descriptions and filter search results by:
+The main page allows users to view detailed room descriptions and filter available rooms by:
-* Available dates
+* Check in and check out dates
 * Capacity
 * Price per night
 * Room amenities